python/cpython/Doc/library/dis.rst

    raised in the with block.
 Below is EXIT, the context manager's :meth:`~object.__exit__` or :meth:`~object.__aexit__` bound method.

-   Shifts the top 6 values of the stack down and pushes the result of ``EXIT(TOP, SECOND, THIRD)``.
+   Replaces the seventh value with *NULL* and pushes the result of ``EXIT(TOP, SECOND, THIRD)``.

    .. versionchanged:: 3.8